-The homeowner associations of the municipality and health associations (such as Asthma Association and/or Cancer Society) should be informed about the campaign as early as possible with an invitation to participate in the campaign.
+The homeowner associations of the municipality and health associations

+(such as Asthma Association and/or Cancer Society) should be informed about the campaign as early as possible with an invitation to participate in the campaign.
 The campaign could be launched by an extensive information meeting for all board members in the homeowner associations of the municipality.
 In addition to presenting the details of the campaign, local energy-saving companies could be invited to inform about profitable heat savings and heat pumps while the district heating company could inform about environmentally friendly heat.
 A dealer of electric fireplaces could inform about cosy atmosphere without causing health hazardous air pollution, and local banks could inform about their financing options for investment in heat savings.
 Thereby, a solid foundation would be created for the campaign and the homeowner associations may in this way become active players to create clean air in their residential areas (and thereby the municipality).
 This would push more homeowner associations to follow suit.
 As a follow-up, the local authority could organise similar citizens' meetings for house owners.

+Information meetings with homeowners are an important local instrument.
 Such a campaign can be carried out almost without a budget and be communicated in the local papers just before and during the heating season.
 The campaign can start with articles about local pollution from wood burning and environmentally friendly alternatives followed by information about indoor air pollution from wood burning and measurements of air pollution from wood burning made in the municipality - both in residential areas, from chimneys and indoors.
 Another possibility is to make a local competition about taking a picture of the most polluting chimney in the municipality.
 Finally, homeowner associations could be encouraged to make a principle decision about not using wood burning in their district after which they could be labelled as a "smoke-free residential area" and be presented in the local papers.
-The local papers could also follow families carrying a local focus, which by itself works in an inspiring and committing way.
+The local papers could also follow families carrying out insulation or buying an electric fireplace as an alternative to wood burning.
+This will give the campaign a local focus, which by itself works in an inspiring and committing way.
 The entire campaign should focus on the benefits of smoke-free, healthy residential areas, not on pointing fingers at people using wood stoves.